CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 Making the ""updateURI()"" function only callable by you will force your client to hope and trust that you will call it passing a correct URI.

-Using InputControl now yous can make that function external and let your client call the function with a token URI he previously knows points to the correct data.
+Using InputControl now you can make that function external and let your client call the function with a token URI he previously knows points to the correct data.